 How to get a cinematic color grade

-There’s no hard-and-fast rules when it comes to grading, but here’s a few tips on things to bare in mind.
+There are no hard-and-fast rules when it comes to grading, but here are a few tips on things to bear in mind.

 Keep it subtle

-If you change too much, the grade will be too distracting and unnatural-looking, which will shatter the immersiveness of the film.
+Changing the colors too much will cause the grade to be too distracting and unnatural-looking, which will shatter the immersiveness of the film.

 Consider skin tones

 Try and keep skin-tones in their natural hues to stop your actors looking sickly or unnatural-looking.
 This is something we’re programmed to pick up on quite easily.
 You can use HitFilm’s ‘Vectorscope‘ tool to monitor this in combination with the various other color correction tools available in the software.

 While it’s largely subjective, color does have a strong connection to emotion.
 Using colors in the right way can help to emphasize mood and will have a huge effect on the cinematic character of your film.

 Professional colorists will usually take an existing image as a ‘reference’.
 They’ll then color pick some of the important tones in the image to guide their grading process.
 HitFilm’s handy Grading Transfer effect can do all of this work for you by analyzing the colors in your source image and ‘stealing’ the grade to apply to your own footage.